Coney Island with Kids: A Brand-new Roller Coaster, the Mermaid Parade & Other Family Fun

 Gawk at the Coney Island Circus Sideshow

-Admittedly, this won't be every family's cup of kooky, but there is a children's price ($5, adults pay $10) so clearly some folks bring the kids.
+Admittedly, this won't be every family's cup of kooky, but there is a children's price ($5, adults pay $10) and I've brought my kid before—afternoon performances are good old-fashioned not-too-freaky fun.
 Six performers tackle 10 outrageous acts, everything from magic to contortion to sword swallowing to fire eating to snake charming.
 Upstairs, the Coney Island Museum showcases relics of the past, including parts of old rides.
-Admission is $5.
+Admission is $5 for adults, $3 for kids.

 See a free film on the beach